Andrea-Rouchon/my-website/content/publication/plan-cuadrante/index.md

 ---
+title: >
-title: "Effects of geographic specialization on police effectiveness"
+  "Effects of geographic specialization on police effectiveness *R&R at The Economic Journal*"
 authors:
   - admin
   - Andrés Barrios-Fernández